48 hours in Brighton UK | Quirky things to do

 A weekend break in Brighton will require a little travel planning and scheduling.

-I would make a list of the Brighton attractions you want to visit and the destinations you want to see in the city.
+I would list the Brighton attractions you want to visit and the destinations you want to see in the city.

-We talk more about travel planning on my weekly travel podcast – Travel Goals.
+We discuss travel planning on my weekly travel podcast – Travel Goals.
 Subscribe now and catch up on all episodes.

 Day 1 Brighton